At St Cuthbert’s developing happy, engaged and keen learners begins with knowing each girl individually.

-Our Middle and Senior School Personalised Learning Support classes (PELS) are a valuable way for girls to revisit learning in a small group, at a significant stage of their academic development.
+Our Senior School Personalised Learning Support classes (PELS) are a valuable way for girls to revisit learning in a small group, at a significant stage of their academic development.
 These classes allow us to adapt a girl’s class schedule to provide extra targeted support where she needs it.
 For example, instead of doing a language she may be better to pick up extra English or Science support.
 If she’s struggling with maths she can get more intense support in one of the dedicated small group Maths classes.

 In addition to academic support, our girls also have access to executive functioning skills such as focus, time management, study techniques and organisation.
 These PELs classes also help girls build their learning capabilities and emotional wellbeing.

 We also offer English language support to students’ learning in a second language.Specialist teachers are available to provide withdrawal opportunities, guidance for classroom teachers with regular assessment to monitor progress of individual girls with adaptations when necessary.

 GATE (Gifted and Talented)